-Imagine getting the dental work you need without any of the discomfort or anxiety.
-Sedation dentistry allows you to undergo any cosmetic, restorative, or general dental procedure without feeling any pain or worry.
-After your visit, you will have no recollection of your time in the dental chair.
+Imagine getting the dental work you need without the usual discomfort or anxiety.
+Sedation dentistry allows you to undergo any cosmetic, restorative, or general dental procedure without feeling pain or worry.
+After your visit, it’s possible to have no recollection of your time in the dental chair.

-Sedation dentistry allows qualified sedation dentist, Dr. Montz, to provide a variety of dental treatments comfortably to patients who experience dental anxiety.
-Benefits of sedation dentistry include:
+Sedation dentistry allows a qualified sedation dentist to provide a variety of dental treatments to you while striving to eliminate your dental anxiety.
+The many benefits of sedation dentistry include:

 - Little to no memory of the procedure